Learning the History of Trauma

-For criminal justice staff and child advocates, a trauma-informed response begins with learning the child’s history of past and current abuse.
+A trauma-informed response to children with disabilities begins with learning the child’s history of past and current abuse.
 Instead of trying to figure out what is “wrong” with children, we ask what happened to them and what would help them where they are, right now.

 The five core values of trauma-informed care are safety, trustworthiness, choice, collaboration, and empowerment.
 As you are working with children and families to support the child’s safety, seek practical ways to reflect those core values.